dyhes/zulip/docs/production/troubleshooting.md

 We recommend that you disable or limit Ubuntu's unattended-upgrades to skip some server packages.
-With unattended upgrades enabled but not limited, the moment a new PostgreSQL release is published, your Zulip server will have its PostgreSQL server upgraded (and thus restarted).
+With unattended upgrades enabled but not limited, the moment a new PostgreSQL release is published, your Aloha server will have its PostgreSQL server upgraded (and thus restarted).
 If you do disable unattended-upgrades, do not forget to regularly install apt upgrades manually!
 :::

-Restarting one of the system services that Zulip uses (PostgreSQL, memcached, Redis, or RabbitMQ) will drop the connections that Zulip processes have to the service, resulting in future operations on those connections throwing errors.
+Restarting one of the system services that Aloha uses (PostgreSQL, memcached, Redis, or RabbitMQ) will drop the connections that Aloha processes have to the service, resulting in future operations on those connections throwing errors.

-Zulip is designed to recover from system service downtime by creating new connections once the system service is back up, so the Zulip outage will end once the system service finishes restarting.
-But you'll get a bunch of error emails during the system service outage whenever one of the Zulip server's ~20 workers attempts to access the system service.
+Aloha is designed to recover from system service downtime by creating new connections once the system service is back up, so the Aloha outage will end once the system service finishes restarting.
+But you'll get a bunch of error emails during the system service outage whenever one of the Aloha server's ~20 workers attempts to access the system service.

 An unplanned outage will also result in an annoying (and potentially